Bank Bereavement Contacts UK: Every Major Bank Compared

 What happens to joint bank accounts when someone dies?

-Joint accounts with right of survivorship automatically pass to the surviving account holder.
-The bank removes the deceased's name and the surviving holder keeps full access.
-You still need to notify the bank and provide a death certificate.
-Sole accounts are frozen until the estate is settled.
+Joint accounts with right of survivorship pass automatically to the surviving account holder.
+The bank removes their name, and the surviving holder keeps full access throughout.
+You do still need to let the bank know and provide a death certificate.
+Accounts in their sole name are frozen until the estate is settled.

 Can the bank pay funeral costs from the deceased's account?

-Yes, most banks will prioritise payment of funeral invoices directly from the deceased's account, even before probate is granted.
-You will need to provide the funeral director's invoice.
-This is standard practice across major UK banks.
+Yes.
+Most banks will pay funeral invoices directly from their account as a priority, even before probate is granted.
+You just need to give them the funeral director's invoice.
+This is standard practice across the major UK banks, so please do ask.

 What is the Death Notification Service?